projectwildmaps/projectwildmaps.github.io/README.md

 js/
 * This contains all the JavaScript files.
 We use multiple JavaScript files for easier code maintenance / organization.

-natGeo/, usgsTiff/, u1s11g1s/, usgsStolen/
+natGeo/, usgsTiff/
-* These contain the image tiles used for the maps.
-I believe many of these were generated with MapTiler, in case you want to regenerate them.
+* These contain the image tiles used for some of the maps.
+I believe many of these were generated with MapTiler?
 The images are organized by map_folder/zoom_level/x_coord/y_coord.png (or .jpg).
 See map_definitions.js for the code that references these files.

 trails/
 * Contains the trail vector data.
 This is unused as of 1/13/2023.